FredrikAppelros/coffee-adventure/chapters/06-loops.coffee.md

 example on how to print out the elements of a list

 for
+for i in
+for k of
+for k, v of
 while
 until
+do (when using asynchronous function calls)

 ## Exercises

 1. Make the computer print out your own name 100 times.

 2. Create a function which prints out each element of the list, but in reverse order.

 3. Create a function which finds the largest number in a list of numbers.

 4. Go to `apps/monty-hall` and follow the instructions in the `README` file.